bianavic/java-exchange-rate/README.md

     </a>
 </p>

+## About this application

+When the customer adds a product, all information, including the currency, is saved in the database.

+This API is for consultation only; selecting the currency at the time of the inquiry does not alter the information in the database.
+To change the currency of your product's price, an update is required.

+However, this application also allows you to check the current exchange rate based on the available currencies, data sourced from the exchange-rate API.

 ## Exchange Rate Conversion
 Currency Conversion System and Calculation of the Total Price of a Product Depending on the Chosen Currency